fuzzymfx/fuzzymfx.github.io/content/posts/sisyphus.md

 title: Sisyphus
 date: 06-10-2024
 description: "A journey through whims of fate and lucid memories.
 Growing up, old and looking for the purpose of life."
-draft: true
-tag: "life"
----

----
-title: Sisyphus
-date: 06-10-2024
-description: "A journey through whims of fate and lucid memories.
-Growing up, old and looking for the purpose of life."
 draft: false
 tag: "life"
 ---